-Component Taxation Taxable component - taxed element If you are under preservation age, all of this amount is subject to tax at up to 22% (including Medicare levy).
-If you are between preservation age and 59, an amount up to the low rate cap threshold (1) will be tax free and the amount over this will be subject to tax at up to 17% (including Medicare levy).
+Component Taxation Taxable component - taxed element If you are under age 60, all of this amount is subject to tax at up to 22% (including Medicare levy).
 If you are aged 60 years or over, any superannuation benefits paid to you are tax-free.
 Taxable component - untaxed element Any taxable component - untaxed element rolled over to this Fund will be subject to contributions tax upon receipt and will then convert to a taxable component - taxed element.
 Other tax rates apply if a taxable component - untaxed element is paid to you in the form of a lump sum or a pension.
 As this Fund is a taxed fund, these tax rates will not be relevant to you when your superannuation benefits are paid to you.
 Tax-free component Not taxed